slowmist/vechain-core-nodes-security-checklist/README-en.md

 #### 2.1 turn on logging

--It is suggested to set `--verbosity 9` initilisation parameter for BootNode and MasterNode, so as to record the complete logs.
+-It is suggested to set `--verbosity 9` initilisation parameter for BootNode and Authority Masternode, so as to record the complete logs.

 #### 2.2 set maxium number of connection peers